cduffy1806/stackoverflow-blog/README.md

 * Which programming languages, frameworks, and tools are the most popular?
 * Can we use a developers education level and tech stack experience to predict their developer role?
-* How significant are Salary differences across Developer Roles
+* How significant are Salary differences across Developer Roles?

 The full set of csv files related to this analysis [here](https://survey.stackoverflow.co/)